Learn us understand what are header files, why do we use them and how to create your own header file in C programming.

 - Programmer – defined header files

-Step 1: Create A Header File in C Programming
+Step 1: C Program To Create A Header File

-- Type the following program which is used to divide two numbers in C programming
+2. Type the following function which is used to divide two integers in C programming language.

 int division(int a, int b)